Exact physical quantities of a competing spin chain in the thermodynamic limit

 Next, we consider the boundary excitations.
 Comparing with the zero roots distributions at the ground state, we find that the boundary excitations can exist in the regimes I-IV, where the boundary parameter $-\frac{1}{2}<p<\frac{1}{2}$ or $-\frac{1}{2}<\bar{q}<\frac{1}{2}$.
 The typical boundary excitation is putting the boundary string from $i(|p|+\frac{1}{2})$ to $i(\frac{1}{2}-|p|)$, or from $i(|\bar q|+\frac{1}{2})$ to $i(\frac{1}{2}-|\bar q|)$.
 These two new boundary strings indeed are the solutions of BAEs (\ref{lamlam00}) and would appear at the low-lying excited states.

-As an example, we show the pattern of zero roots at the excited state with boundary string $i(\frac{1}{2}-|p|)$ in Fig.\ref{fig46:subfig:a}, where the ground state is in the regime III.
+As an example, we show the pattern of zero roots at the ground state (blue asterisks) and that at the excited state (red circles) with boundary string $i(\frac{1}{2}-|p|)$ in the regime III with $2N=8$, which is shown in Fig.\ref{fig46:subfig:a}.
+We can find in the excitation, the 4 roots at $\pm \alpha$ and $\pm \beta$ of the ground state jump into the bulk string parts at $\pm i$ axes.
+The change of the zero roots $\pm \alpha$ and $\pm i\beta$ contribute nothing to the energy.
+Therefore, we omit the zero roots $\pm \alpha$ and $\pm i\beta$ in the following.
 The resulted density change $\delta \tilde{\rho}(k)$ between ground and excited states reads